tomeshnet/documents/technical/20171122_tomesh-tech-status-update.md

 ## Monitoring

 Nodes may voluntarily report metrics over HTTP, and anyone can run a server to scrape all that public data to track the status of the network.
-Both reporting (Prometheus Node Exporter) and the collection (Prometheus Server) have recently been added to the prototype repo and can be switched on with flags, along with the fancy Grafana graphing UI.
+Both reporting ([Prometheus](https://prometheus.io) Node Exporter) and the collection (Prometheus Server) have recently been added to the prototype repo and can be switched on with flags, along with the fancy Grafana graphing UI.

 ![Metrics](../images/20171122_tomesh-tech-status-update3.png?raw=true)

-Currently we are working on automatic node discovery and drawing the metric data onto our tomesh node map.
+Currently we are working on automatic node discovery and drawing the metric data onto our [tomesh node map](https://tomesh.net/map).

 ![Map](../images/20171122_tomesh-tech-status-update4.png?raw=true)

+# Next Steps

+Actively being worked on:

+ * Hardware design and board modifications (heating issues, external antennas)
+ * Add cjdns IP tunnel capability to tomesh nodes (in prototype)
+ * cjdns performance (routing, multi-hop bottlenecks, IP tunnel bottlenecks, optimizations on SBCs)
+ * Test net deployment with nodes peered over the Internet
+ * Improve network status monitoring and mapping (using test net)
+ * Android app to allow mobile devices to work as mesh nodes

+Planned or proposed:

+ * Make mesh-orange image usable as a minimal mesh node
+ * Script deployment of common applications that can run on mesh nodes as local services
+ * Design reproducible long-range antennas
+ * Design solar power solution
+ * Technical workshop series at public libraries
+ * 5 GHz mesh network deployment at Maker Festival 2018